matiasvlevi/lu5/README.md

 # Build

-You can download a built executable for lu5 [here](https://github.com/matiasvlevi/lu5/releases), or you can build it yourself assuming you have the right dependencies installed (opengl, glfw, lua, freetype2)
+You can download a built executable for lu5 [here](https://github.com/matiasvlevi/lu5/releases), or you can build it yourself assuming you have the right dependencies installed (opengl, glfw, lua, freetype2).

+> If you encounter any problems with your build or runtime, it is encouraged to submit an issue and steps to reproduce.

 ### GNU/Linux